How to Reinstate Your Suspended Drivers License in Wyoming

 Wyoming offers a defensive driving school option for motorists with regular traffic violations such as speeding tickets and habitual traffic offenders.
 To reinstate a drivers license in WY after suspension for an offense related to driving while under the influence (DWUI), motorists are required to participate in a DWUI treatment program certified by a counselor of the WY Department of Health, Substance Abuse Division.

-Note: A drivers license suspension or revocation, once enacted, is not removed or cancelled by taking a traffic school course.
+A drivers license suspension or revocation, once enacted, is not removed or canceled by taking a traffic school course.
 The purpose of engaging in a driving class is to improve a motorist’s skills and abilities behind the wheel to avoid future violations that can lead to further suspension or revocation consequences.

 Types of Wyoming Driver’s License Suspensions